vspinu/commix/README.md

 all successfully loaded namespaces will be returned from the function.
 Missing namespaces are ignored.

 ## How it works

-After initialization the system map the original config map with special keys (`:cx/obj`,`:cx/status`) inserted into each component.
-Each action runs through the system's nodes in specified dependency order and updates `:cx/obj` within each component.
+System map is the original (expanded) config map with each node additionally containing a bunch of special keys - `:cx/key` (dispatch key), `:cx/status` (previous action class), `:cx/value` (return value of the last life-cycle method run on this node).

+First argument to a life-cycle method is precisely this node but with all `cx/refs` dependencies expanded and with two extra special keys `:cx/path` (path to this node) and `:cx/system` the whole system map.

-All default actions are isomorphic - they preserve the topology and dependency graph of the system.
+All default life-cycle actions are graph-isomorphic in the sense that they preserve the topology and dependency graph of the system.
 This need not be the case in general.
 Custom actions are straightforward to write.
-Use package source as a self-explanatory tutorial.
+See the documentation of `defaction` and `run-action` and use default actions in the package source as a self-explanatory tutorial.

 ## License